SPC120/university/applied-developer-course/lab8-oraclecontentmanagement/content-management.md

   - Click the *Save* and *Done* button.
 3. Repeat step 1 and 2 to create another Content Item:
   - Name: Kathy Maden
+  - Description (Optional): Kathy came to Clinics Hospital for a total right hip replacement using an anterior approach.
+The next day, she was able to return home.
+Within three days of her surge...
   - Author: Kathy Maden
   - Date: 03/01/2022
   - Content: Kathy came to Clinics Hospital for a total right hip replacement using an anterior approach.
 The next day, she was able to return home.
 Within three days of her surge...